Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/introduction.md

 ## Download GOPS
-You can download the newest version of GOPS from [this page](https://github.com/Intelligent-Driving-Laboratory/GOPS/releases).
+You can download the newest version of GOPS from [https://github.com/Intelligent-Driving-Laboratory/GOPS](https://github.com/Intelligent-Driving-Laboratory/GOPS).

 The history versions of GOPS are listed as follows: